1.9K Reviews | 4.7 Star Rating | 20+ years of experience | 72k+ Patients Treated

 What Are Hemorrhoids?

-Internal hemorrhoids: Located inside the rectum
+Internal hemorrhoids: Internally located in the rectum

-External hemorrhoids: Found around the anus
+External hemorrhoids: They occur around the anus

 Eat More Fiber